-- 2 Licensing.
-A State may enforce its licensing requirements, provided that those State requirements do not conflict with Federal law. - Major Disaster or Emergency Relief.
-Federal assistance awarded under the Stafford Act, 42 U.S.C.
-Section 5150, to support contracts and agreements for debris clearance, distribution of supplies, reconstruction, and other major disaster or emergency assistance activities permits a preference, to the extent feasible and practicable, for organizations, firms, and individuals residing or doing business primarily in the area affected by a major disaster or emergency. - (h) Organizational Conflicts of Interest.
-Engaging in practices that result in organizational conflicts of interest as prohibited by the Common Grant Rules: - 1 Occurrence.
-An organizational conflict of interest occurs when any of the following circumstances arise: - a Lack of Impartiality or Impaired Objectivity.
-When the contractor is unable, or potentially unable, to provide impartial and objective assistance or advice to the recipient due to other activities, relationships, contracts, or circumstances. - b Unequal Access to Information.
-The contractor has an unfair competitive advantage through obtaining access to nonpublic information during the performance of an earlier contract. - e Biased Ground Rules.
-During the conduct of an earlier procurement, the contractor has established the ground rules for a future procurement by developing specifications, evaluation factors, or similar documents. - Remedies.
-FTA expects the recipient to analyze each planned acquisition in order to identify and evaluate potential organizational conflicts of interest as early in the acquisition process as possible, and avoid, neutralize, or mitigate potential conflicts before contract award. - (i) Restraint of Trade.
+iv Licensing.
+States may enforce licensing requirements, provided they do not conflict with Federal law or regulations.

+- v Major Disaster or Emergency Relief.
+Federal assistance awarded under the Stafford Act, to support contracts and agreements for debris clearance, distribution of supplies, reconstruction, and other major disaster or emergency assistance activities requires a preference, to the extent feasible and practicable, for organizations, firms, and individuals residing or doing business primarily in the area affected by a major disaster or emergency as included under 42 U.S.C.
+5150. - (9) Organizational Conflicts of Interest.
+Engaging in practices that result in organizational conflicts of interest. - (a) The Recipient's Conflicts.
+The recipient may have an organizational conflict if it has a parent, affiliate, or subsidiary organization that is not a State, local government, or Indian Tribe, and the recipient is unable or appears to be unable to be impartial in conducting a procurement action involving a related organization.
+The recipient must maintain written standards of conduct covering its organizational conflicts as required under 2 CFR 200.318(c)(2). - (b) Contractor's Conflicts.
+A contractor or offeror may have an organizational conflict of interest when any of the following circumstances arise: - 1 Lack of Impartiality or Impaired Objectivity.
+When the contractor is unable, or potentially unable, to provide impartial and objective assistance or advice to the recipient due to other activities, relationships, contracts, or circumstances. - 2 Unequal Access to Information.
+The contractor has an unfair competitive advantage through obtaining access to nonpublic information during the performance of an earlier contract. - Biased Ground Rules.
+During the conduct of an earlier procurement, the contractor has established the ground rules for a future procurement by developing specifications, evaluation factors, or similar documents.
+To ensure objective contractor performance and eliminate unfair competitive advantage, contractors that develop or draft specifications, requirements, statements of work, or invitations for bids must be excluded from competing on those procurements.
+2 CFR 200.319(b). - (c) Remedies.
+The recipient should analyze each planned acquisition in order to identify and evaluate potential organizational conflicts of interest as early in the acquisition process as possible, and avoid, neutralize, or mitigate potential conflicts before contract award. - (10) Restraint of Trade.
 Supporting or acquiescing in noncompetitive pricing practices between firms or between affiliated companies.
-Questionable practices would include, but not be limited to submissions of identical bid prices for the same products by the same group of firms, or an unnatural pattern of awards that had the cumulative effect of apportioning work among a fixed group of bidders or offerors. - (i) Arbitrary Action.
-Taking any arbitrary action in the procurement process. - b.
+Questionable practices would include, but not be limited to submissions of identical bid prices for the same products by the same group of firms, or an unnatural pattern of awards that had the cumulative effect of apportioning work among a fixed group of bidders or offerors. - (11) Arbitrary Action.
+Taking any arbitrary action in the procurement process. - f.
 Evaluation Factors.
-The solicitation must identify all factors to be used in evaluating bids or proposals. - c.
+The solicitation must identify all factors to be used in evaluating bids or proposals. - g.
 Contract Type Specified.
 The recipient's specifications should state the type of contract that will be awarded.